rsteenbe/vagrant-tomcat9/README.md

 3. Enter the following credentials:

 Username `admin` and password `password`.
 Now you can manually deploy a .war file.
 To do a remote deploy, follow the section below.

-## Remote Deploy to Tomcat with IntelliJ IDEA

-The manual on how to remote deploy is coming soon.

-Start a new maven project with archetype webapp added.

-In the top menu, go to 'Run' and hit 'Edit Configurations...'.
-Press the green '+' button in the left corner of the window.
-Search for 'Tomcat Server' and click 'Remote'.

-Enter a name, for example 'vagrant'.
-Configure the Tomcat 9 application server.
-This can be done by downloading the 9.0.131 version from the Tomcat website.

-For the 'Remote Staging' settings, press 'sftp'.

-...